70.7 F

 To the dismay of many residents, the Pittsylvania County Supervisors unanimously approved in July the construction of a new data center.
 Data centers are large, multi-story buildings where computers store and transmit data.

 Hodge Muse said that communities would benefit if officials were more creative in deciding where to install solar panels.
 She outlined a worst-case scenario where installing panels on forest land that is not developed would be considered the last option.
-She suggested Virginia lawmakers take inspiration from places such as Germany.
+She suggested Virginia take inspiration from places such as Germany.

 Hodge Muse said, “We have all these roads that are fully exposed to the sun.”
 In Germany, solar panels cover the Autobahn.
 These solar farms do not require a single tree to be felled.